aff11001/ari-fischer.github.io/_posts/2023-07-26-KMC_tutorial_1_equilibrium.markdown

 8. Repeat steps 1-8.

-The steps outlined above are implemented in a Jupyter notebook (with Python 3) to to simulate the reaction dynamics.
+The steps outlined above are implemented in a Jupyter notebook (with Python 3) to simulate the reaction dynamics.
 A sample code is available on Github (see appendix for details).

 First, numpy, scipy, and pyplot modules are imported: